 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with cervical cancer.
 Use the menu to see other pages.

 This section explains the types of treatments that are the standard of care for cervical cancer.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+Clinical trials may also be an option for you, which is something you can discuss with your doctor.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
-Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
-Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Descriptions of the common types of treatments used for cervical cancer are listed below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

-Women with cervical cancer may have concerns about if or how their treatment may affect their sexual function and ability to have children, called fertility, and these topics should be discussed with the health care team before treatment begins.
-A woman who is pregnant should talk with her doctor about how treatments could affect both her and the unborn child.
+A diagnosis of cervical cancer can bring concerns about if or how treatment may affect sexual function and ability to have children, called fertility.
+These topics should be discussed with the health care team before treatment begins.
+A woman who is pregnant should talk with their doctor about how treatments could affect both them and the unborn child.
 Treatment may be able to be delayed until after the baby is born.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A gynecologic oncologist is a doctor who specializes in treating gynecologic cancer using surgery.
 For cervical cancer that has not spread beyond the cervix, these procedures are often used:

-If needed, surgery may include a bilateral salpingo-oophorectomy.
-This is the removal of both fallopian tubes and both ovaries.
+Bilateral salpingo-oophorectomy.
+If needed, this surgery is the removal of both fallopian tubes and both ovaries.
 It is done at the same time as a hysterectomy.

-Radical trachelectomy is a surgical procedure in which the cervix is removed, but the uterus is left intact.
+Radical trachelectomy.
+A surgical procedure in which the cervix is removed, but the uterus is left intact.
 It includes pelvic lymph node dissection (see above).
 This surgery may be used for young patients who want to preserve their fertility.
 This procedure has become an acceptable alternative to a hysterectomy for some patients.

-Exenteration is the removal of the uterus, vagina, lower colon, rectum, or bladder if cervical cancer has spread to these organs after radiation therapy (see below).
-Exenteration is rarely required.
+Exenteration.
+The removal of the uterus, vagina, lower colon, rectum, or bladder if cervical cancer has spread to these organs after radiation therapy (see below).
+Exenteration is rarely recommended.
 It is most often used for some people whose cancer has come back after radiation treatment.

 Complications or side effects from surgery vary depending on the extent of the procedure.
 Occasionally, patients experience significant bleeding, infection, or damage to the urinary and intestinal systems.
 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.

-Because these surgical procedures affect a woman's sexual health, women should talk with their doctor about their symptoms and concerns in detail before the surgery.
+Because these surgical procedures affect sexual health, patients should talk with their doctor about their symptoms and concerns in detail before the surgery.
 The doctor may be able to help reduce the side effects of surgery and provide support resources on coping with any changes.
 If extensive surgical procedures have affected sexual function, other surgical procedures can be used to make an artificial vagina.

 Learn more about the basics of cancer surgery.